aruth2/spectrum-slicing/README.md

 # How do I use the Spectrum-Slicing algorithm?
 ## Compiling the code

 First the user must install PETSc and SLEPc at least versions 3.9.
 The only configure option recommended of PETSc is to use --with-debugging=0.
-Future versions of this library which will implement the multiple processes per slice architecture for large problems may require MUMPS, ParMetis, and PT-Scotch)
+(Future versions of this library which will implement the multiple processes per slice architecture for large problems may require MUMPS, ParMetis, and PT-Scotch)
 Next, the user must ensure that the environmental variables PETSC_DIR, SLEPC_DIR, and PETSC_ARCH are set according to their PETSc/SLEPc installation.
 Also, the user must set the variables SIPS_DIR, LD_LIBRARY_PATH (to contain SIPS_DIR), OMP_NUM_THREADS=1, and (optionally) SCALAPACK_DIR.
 The file setenv contains prototypes of these definitions and can be loaded with the source command in bash.

 To compile change to the SIPS directory and call

     make

+This will compile libsips.so, libsips_square.so, and sips_square.
 The code can be tested by calling

     make test